-- If you have partially eaten carrots, potatoes, or other root vegetables, you probably have a vole problem.
+If you have partially eaten carrots, potatoes, or other root vegetables in your garden, you probably have a vole problem.
 According to one reader, “They dig under my carrots, pulling them down, and eating them.
 There’s just a row of holes where the carrots were.
 Kind of amusing, like a bugs bunny cartoon.
 They’re a real pest this year.”

-- Voles also tunnel through any root system, causing damage to trees and shrubs.
-If you see young trees or shrubs leaning over, it may be due to voles.
+Voles also tunnel through any root system, causing damage to trees and shrubs.
+If you see young trees or shrubs leaning over, it may be due to vole activity.